-“I am beyond thankful for the friendships I have with so many artists who agreed to sign guitars to help raise this money,” said Nancy Jones.
-“Everyone did their part and we did the right thing here.
+“I am beyond thankful for the friendships I have with so many artists who agreed to sign guitars to help raise this money,” said Jones.
+“Everyone did their part, and we did the right thing here.
 I hope this money will help these families not have to worry about some of the day-to-day bills that put a burden on you when you are dealing with health and tragic situations.”

 Police Chief Kirk Giles accepted the fundraiser proceeds of more than $80,000 on behalf of Officer Albert Morin and fallen Officer Garrett Crumby’s family.

 “The outpouring of love from our community was overwhelming following the death of Officer Garrett Crumby and the critical wounding of Officer Albert Morin.”
-Chief Kirk Giles said.
+Chief Giles said.
 “Thank you to Nancy Jones, the artists, these organizations, and everyone who donated to support Officer Crumby’s family and Officer Morin following this tragic shooting.”

 Jones connected with Concerts 4 A Cause, a non-profit that works to bring hope and inspiration through music, to help facilitate the fundraiser.

 “Concerts 4 A Cause was established to do this very thing,” said Josh Bleidt, Concerts 4 A Cause Founder.
 “We raise money and help those in need through music events and the artists’ giving hearts.
-We pulled this guitar promotion together within 48 hours with just an idea and it worked.
+We pulled this guitar promotion together within 48 hours with an idea, and it worked.
 Today, we are helping two families of law enforcement.
 Tomorrow it may be a veteran or a child.
 We are happy we can do our part by bringing some financial relief to these families.”